 As the Obama administration calls for accrediting agencies to step up their game in policing low-performing colleges, its officials have also chided accreditors for not being flexible enough to allow innovation in higher education.

 The Obama administration’s pilot program for opening up federal student aid to new educational providers like MOOCs and coding boot camps sidesteps traditional accreditation to a large extent.
-The new programs will be evaluated by new quality-control entities that focus heavily on whether students are learning and getting jobs after completing the program.
+The new programs will should this be "can be evaluated"? it's possible that regular accreditors can also approve these, right? dl ** I don't think so.
+The traditional accreditors still have to sign off on the experiment which is why I hedged with "large extent" but only the new quality entities would be evaluating quality, I believe. /msbe evaluated by new quality-control entities that focus heavily on whether students are learning and getting jobs after completing the program.

 The Obama administration has also previously said it wanted to make changes to accreditation, but some of those previous efforts have not panned out.
 For instance, as part of President Obama’s 2013 State of the Union address, officials said they wanted to see accreditors focus more on college costs and the value students receive from college, but that effort did not go anywhere.